EnHackathon/staging/_posts/2019-11-12-AlexanderClarkson.md

 - <https://bugs.python.org/issue15243>
 	Adding clarification in the documentation that `__prepare__` should be implemented as a classmethod.

-These issues were quickly reviewed by Brant, and at the time of writing are awaiting a core review and merge.
+These issues were quickly reviewed by Brandt, and at the time of writing are awaiting a core review and merge.

 I've also started some work on a couple more issues found during my searching:
 - <https://bugs.python.org/issue25866>